DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 Examples for training and evaluation are provided as scripts below.
 All training and evaluation heavily rely on experiment configs in the `expr_configs`.

-I usually train models with 4 RTX4090D (24GB) and roughly 64 vCPUs.
-But since it is imitation learning fundamentally, less computational resources also work (need to modifythe experiment configs).

 But this repo is quite messy now for those who need to modify the internal code, because it involves both complex search- and learning-based methods, builds upon a distributed framework for large-scale training, and contains much more than what we have in the paper.

 On the hand, the ideas conveyed by the paper are actually straightforward and it is easy to implement for any other works.